 There are others too—some sold by VPN providers themselves.
 However, note that these routers don’t work globally with all VPN providers.
 You should choose a provider whose service is already integrated into the router, and in some cases, you’ll need a special subscription for the router, different from a standard subscription.
 Of the six services I tested, Express, IPVanish and VPNSecure offer router integrations.
 (For what it’s worth, so does WiTopia.)

 Even if you’re not engaging in what you think of as risky behavior online, ninety-nine bucks (give or take) a year and a couple of clicks, is a small price to pay for the extra protection a VPN offers.
 If you find a VPN to be too slow or inconvenient for constant use, at least turn it on when using public WiFi networks.
 It won’t guarantee perfect anonymity, and it won’t necessarily protect you from sophisticated, targeted attacks, but it will prevent you from being the low-hanging fruit that attackers go after first.

-I was truly so highly impressed by Buffered in my testing that I decided to switch to them as my own VPN provider.
+I was truly so highly impressed by Express in my testing that I decided to switch to them as my own VPN provider.
 I think you’ll like them too and encourage you to give them a try.
 When it comes to online privacy, you can’t have everything, but something is definitely better than nothing.

 If you want to protect yourself and your family and get around around geo-blocking, you can get Express here.